How to Texture Drywall

 Applying Joint Compound Textures

-Drywall textures involving joint compound can be done using a number of different tools such as a trowel, a brush or a broom to create a design in the finish.
+Drywall textures involving joint compound, or mud, can be done using a number of different tools such as a trowel, a brush or a broom to create a design in the finish.
 The basic process is the same, apply a coat of joint compound over a surface and while it's wet, press a tool into the mud to leave a decorative finish.
 Ceilings are usually where you'll find a finish like this but walls may also be decorated with texturing.

 One common joint compound texturing technique involves the use of a masonry trowel pressed flat against the surface and then pulled straight off to pull peaks in the mud, leaving a stippled appearance.
 The peaks can be small and delicate or they can be coarse and thick.
 The thickness of the mud coat will determine the size of the peaks.